NeuroTechX/ntx_slack_archive/eegdata.md

  >yes its a good standard.  the work being done with riemannian geometry is as good and better it is looking like more and more, you might consider it.  check out pyRiemann library. you can use it like a scikit  learn classifier

+5/14/2017 2:00 AM

+ **octonomy** :

+ >there are at least 2 ways to go with this - FFT and DWT